Skip to main content

 Itsa meeeee MARIO!!

-Speaking of things that don’t make sense, we quickly discovered that hostal, does not mean budget accomodation in Sucre.
-In fact it’s totally the opposite.
+Speaking of things that don’t make sense, we quickly discovered that hostal does not mean budget accommodation in Sucre.
+In fact, it’s totally the opposite.
 There are a few “budget backpacker” options two blocks from the Plaza de Armas on Calle Avaroa (Berlin and Beehive being the two most popular) with dorms starting at 45B (€5.50) and private or double rooms starting at 100B (€12.50) they’re a bit more flashpacker and a bit less budget.

 Now Marios is most certainly not for everyone.
 Even Mario himself will tell you he prefers a certain type of clientele.
 Street performers, artesanos and hippy backpackers are his bread and butter.
-But if, like us, you’re ok to sleep on a mattress on the floor of a bare graffiti covered room, recycle your dishwater for flushing the toilet and give up your wifi in exchange for conversation and interaction, then you’ll find a wonderful 25B (€3) a night home in Marios.
+But if, like us, you’re okay with sleeping on a mattress on the floor of a bare graffiti-covered room, recycling your dishwater for flushing the toilet and giving up your Wi-Fi in exchange for conversation and interaction, then you’ll find a wonderful 25B (€3) a night home in Marios.

-The address is 16 Raul de Cordoba, you can’t miss the small hand painted sign outside.
-You could also call ahead or pop him a text on +519 71156660.
+The address is 16 Raul de Cordoba, you can’t miss the small hand-painted sign outside.
+You could also call ahead or pop him a text at +519 71156660.

 Tell him “los Irlandeses” sent you.